 Considering the equation \ref{eq2} in the projective plane $\mathbb{P}^2(\C)$, we can reformulate (generically) the problem as the study of holomorphic vector fields in $\mathbb{P}^2(\C)$ with an invariant line as a unique invariant algebraic curve.
-More precisely, we will be interesed in the geometric structure associated to the equation, that is, in the holomorphic foliation associated, given by the partition of the ambient space in trajectories (leaves) and singular points.
+More precisely, we will be interesed in the geometric structure associated to the equation, that is, in the holomorphic foliation it defines, given by the partition of the ambient space in trajectories (leaves) and singular points.

-A useful notion to study to prove the theorem mentionned above, and more generally to study ergodic properties of holomorphic foliations, is that of \emph{harmonic measure} for a foliation, which can loosely be seen as the equivalent, for a holomorphic foliation, of an invariant measure for a usual dynamical system (we will see below a way to make this analogy more precise).
-These are the measures which are invariant by a diffusion process on the leaves of the foliation.
+A useful notion to prove the theorem mentioned above, and more generally to study ergodic properties of holomorphic foliations, is that of \emph{harmonic measure} for a foliation, which can very loosely be seen as a weak analogue, for a holomorphic foliation, of an invariant measure for a usual dynamical system (we will see below a way to make this analogy more precise).
+These are the measures that are invariant by a diffusion process on the leaves of the foliation.
 Then one is interested in the classification of such measures.
-Loosely speaking, the theorem of Dinh-Sibony asserts that there is a unique such harmonic measure in the context at hand.
+Loosely speaking, the theorem of Dinh-Sibony asserts that there is a unique such harmonic measure in the context of equation \ref{eq2}.
 The focus of this work will be to prove a higher-dimensional analogue of the result of Dinh-Sibony.